Refund Policy for 2020 – 2021 Academic Year

 The Bursar's Office issues all refunds to students withdrawing from Holy Cross or taking an approved leave of absence.
 If you're withdrawing or leaving Holy Cross, please call or stop by to let us know.
 Doing so will help ensure that we get your refund to you as soon as possible.

 If a student withdraws or takes a leave of absence from the College during the semester, charges will be prorated if the student has been enrolled for less than or equal to 60.0% of the term.
 The refund formula measures the actual number of days enrolled during the semester (and with respect to room and board, the number of days that room and board is offered for the semester which is a shorter period).
 For example, the percentage elapsed in a semester is determined by dividing the number of days enrolled by the number of days in the semester including weekends and holidays and excluding Thanksgiving break or Spring break, if applicable.
 The percentage elapsed in the housing period is determined by dividing the number of days in residence (including having property in the residence hall) by the number of days in the housing period.

-The following items are not subject to the refund policy: Visual arts fees, medical insurance, computer installment payment plans, late fees, leave of absence fees, dormitory fines, parking fines and library fines.
+The following fees and items are not subject to the refund policy: Visual arts fees, medical insurance, computer installment payment plans, late fees, leave of absence fees, dormitory fines, parking fines, library fines, and any other miscellaneous fines.

 All refunds are calculated and issued from the Office of the Bursar.
 Federal regulations require that the final tuition statement of all withdrawing students be finalized no later than 30 days after the withdrawal date.